vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Untitled.md

-Danny Song is lying in an alley,
+Danny Song is lying in an alley in a pool of their blood, organs missing from their carved abdomen.